percona/percona-server/doc/source/installation/docker.rst

 .. note::

-   Starting with Percona Server for MySQL :ref:`8.0.28-19`, the TokuDB storage engine is no longer supported.
+   Starting with :ref:`8.0.28-19`, the TokuDB storage engine is no longer supported.
 We have removed the storage engine from the installation packages and disabled the storage engine in our binary builds.
 For more information, see :ref:`tokudb_intro`.

 .. _INIT_ROCKSDB: